 Skip to content

 Skills are reusable analysis recipes.
-Bundle the data, the terminology, the steps that get you the right answer, and the AI agent will reach for that recipe every time the question comes back.
+Capture the terminology, business rules, and steps that get you the right answer, and Querri can reuse that recipe when the question comes back.

 Skills Library